 In August 2021, the Company entered into an agreement to sublease 7,585 square feet of its office and laboratory space in Burlingame, California to Angel Pharmaceuticals.
 Pursuant to the sublease, rent is due monthly and is subject to scheduled annual increases and Angel Pharmaceuticals is responsible for certain operating expenses and taxes throughout the life of the sublease.
 The sublease will expire in February 2023 and Angel Pharmaceuticals has no option to extend the sublease term.
 Sublease income is recognized on a straight-line basis as other income in our consolidated statements of operations.
-For the year ended December 31, 2021, the Company recognized \$0.2 million of sublease income.
+For the years ended December 31, 2022 and 2021, the Company recognized \$0.6 million and \$0.2 million of sublease income, respectively.

 In July 2021, Linda S. Grais, M.D., J.D., a member of the Company's Board of Directors, was appointed as a nonexecutive member of the Board of Directors of ICON plc ("ICON"), effective upon completion of ICON's acquisition of PRA Health Sciences, Inc. ICON is a clinical research organization and provides services to support the Company's clinical trials.
-During the year ended December 31, 2021, the Company recorded approximately \$246,000 in clinical trial expenses under its agreements with ICON.
+During the years ended December 31, 2022 and 2021, the Company recorded approximately \$429,000 and \$246,000, respectively, in clinical trial expenses under its agreements with ICON.